Environment File Auditor

 What It Does

-Scans for Secrets: Analyzes your .env file and flags every credential, token, password, and key it finds.
+Scans for Secrets: Analyses your .env file and flags every credential, token, password, and key it finds.

 Generates Safe Templates: Creates a .env.example file with all secrets removed but variable names preserved, so new team members know what to configure.